Hunar-Bhatia-afk/Hunar-Bhatia-MAT496-end-project/README.md

 #### Retrieval Augmented Generation (RAG): This project serves as an excellent example of a RAG system.
 It systematically:

 Retrieves external, up-to-date information by searching the web and scraping article content using Firecrawl.
+Even though firecrawl has made some changes in its modules but it works fine now.
 Augments the LLM's knowledge base by providing this retrieved content as context in the prompts.
 Generates highly informed and relevant responses (tool lists, analyses, recommendations) that are grounded in the real-time web data rather than just the LLM's pre-trained knowledge.
 Tool Calling (LLMs & MCP): The project demonstrates sophisticated tool integration.
 Initially, it shows how an LLM can abstractly call tools via an MCP (Model Context Protocol) server.
 More importantly, the advanced agent illustrates explicit tool calling by writing Python code that uses the Firecrawl SDK to manually execute web scraping and search functions.
 The LangGraph workflow then orchestrates when and how the LLM decides to invoke these specific tools to accomplish its multi-step research.